OmarHansali/LBD/README.md

 This repository contains two main components:

-1. **Client Application (`harmonia-react`)**: A React application using Vite for development, TypeScript for type safety, Tailwind CSS for styling, and several other dependencies to enhance functionality.
+1. **Client Application (`harmonia`)**: A React application using Vite for development, TypeScript for type safety, Tailwind CSS for styling, and several other dependencies to enhance functionality.
 2. **Server Application (`server`)**: A Node.js server using Express.js, Prisma for database management, and several other dependencies for handling authentication, environment variables, and more.

 ## Prerequisites